 After the birch I added a row of these black berries, European buckthorn -according to my google research. 😉 They have thorns so be careful, (she said from experience).
 After that I added a row of cedar, just common Ontario cedar, not the fancy B.C. kind.
 Sometimes Ontario cedar is more yellow, but I thought this looked pretty good, and the contrast is also good for this linear arrangement.
 My final row is some spray painted pine cones.
 I liked the way it related to the pine cone wreath I made here.

 I have to admit that I fiddled with this arrangement and may or may not have even sent some pics to my florist sister for some advice.
-I think the key in the end was trying to make the lines as full as possible.
+In the end the key was trying to make the lines as full as possible.

 Some other suggestions for rows if you’re considering making a linear arrangement like this are moss, the really large pine cones, other coloured berries, painted twigs, large cinnamon sticks like I used in my fall version, and of course other Christmas greens -magnolia leaves would look great.

 I added one final outdoor Christmas arrangement right beside the door.
-I used an old galvanized pail, to match the large square one.
+Again I used an old galvanized pail, to match the large square one.
 This arrangement was really simple.
-I just used three shortish birch poles, some more buckthorn berries, some pine cuttings, and more white pinecones.
+The three shortish birch poles, some more buckthorn berries, some pine cuttings, and more white pinecones help tie this arrangement to the other one.
 I really liked how it used the pretty much the same materials, but in a really different way from the linear arrangement.

 I hope my front door gives you a few new ideas.
 I’m just hoping that my use of snowflakes doesn’t bring any snow yet. 😉